mootw/snout-scout/readme.md

 # Data Size Estimate
 Snout Scout stores all data in a single JSON file.
-Here is an approximate breakdown of the rough **DISK** size of the a database including some of the parts.
+Here is an approximate breakdown of the rough **DISK** size of the a database file including some of the parts.
 This is an estimate and real world results will vary.

-- Database for a 40 team 80 match event ~5MB (pit scouting with 1 image; 2.5MB pit scouting data; 2.5MB match data)
+for a 40 team 80 match event:
+- Latest event state: ~10MB (pit scouting with 1 image; 8MB pit scouting data; 2MB match data)
+- Changeset: ~15MB, a patch has minimal overhead but depends on how much data is modified
+- **Disk size: 25MB**; latest state: **10MB**. to get a range of patches varies on the patch data and quantity, is porportional to how up to date the client is

 - A match recording for 1 team could be as large as 4-8KB (~1KB compressed)
-- Image (As compressed and sized in the app): ~50KB
+- Image (As compressed and sized in the app): ~150KB

+# technical philosophy
+- devices will get faster
+- internet connection is assumed; and at >= 50KB/s and will only get faster in the future
+- use gzip and other web compression technology
+- dont complicate the schema by simplifying key names to "save bandwidth", or reduce normalization for a "micro-optimization".
+- the schema should be as humanly readable as possible (and easy work with)
+- connection speed will increase over time and there is minimal need to optimize data loading other than chunking each change (splitting assets away to load optimistically; this creates a more ambiguous state)

 # how TBA is used
 the tba api is used to automate parts of scouting; functioning as an 'autofill service'.